andrewdalpino/DNAHash/README.md

 # DNA Hash

-A datastructure and tokenization library for counting short DNA sequences for use in Bioinformatics.
+A specialized datastructure and tokenization library for counting short DNA sequences for use in Bioinformatics.
 DNA Hash stores k-mer sequence counts by their up2bit encoding - a two-way hash that works with variable-length sequences.
 As such, DNA Hash uses considerably less memory than a lookup table that stores sequences in plaintext.
 In addition, DNA Hash's novel autoscaling Bloom filter eliminates the need to explicitly store counts for sequences that have only been seen once.

 - **Variable** sequence lengths
 - **Ultra-low** memory footprint